 There was no concern about women having fulfilling work, or equal pay – rather ‘a frequently patronizing air of concessions made to the physically inferior.’
 Women and children are lumped together in British Parliamentary discussions and papers of the time, and in America, Louis Brandies’ (1908) Oregon Brief, which won protective legislation was based on the assumption that ‘women are fundamentally weaker than men in all that makes for endurance, in muscular strength, in nervous energy, in the power of persistent application and concentration.’

-Marxism – the latter arguing that equality would come with communism.
-It was
+latter arguing that equality would come with communism.
+It was also argued by

-also argued by Marxist feminists (not all Marxists were feminists!) that women
+Marxist feminists (not all Marxists were feminists!) that women had a crucial

-had a crucial role in the "reproduction of the labour force" (a
+role in the "reproduction of the labour force" (a discussion taken

-discussion taken further in the second wave – see below).
-In fact, many women
+further in the second wave – see below).
+In fact, many women found Marxist and

-found Marxist and socialist groups a disappointment: in Marxist theory, women
+socialist groups a disappointment: in Marxist theory, women found, their experience

 The movement grew through the ‘60s alongside other protest movements, e.g. CND, Vietnam Solidarity, the New Left… also Ford strike for equal pay.